 Figure 2: Distribution of appoint offer in predictors a) religion, b) gender, c) accent and d) city.

 true effect present.
-On the countrary, the significance level is the probability of finding an effect that is not there.
+On the contrary, the significance level is the probability of finding an effect that is not there.
 Since the main objective of the study is associated with religious disparities, we focus on predictor religion for the calculation.
-There are two response varibles included in the study, but for simplicity we demonstrate the analysis with callback.
+There are two response variables in the study, but for simplicity we demonstrate the analysis using callback.
 The approach for power analysis on logistic regression introduced by Demidenko [1] is adopted in this analysis, as well as the function wp.logistic from R package WebPower [4] that encodes this approach.
 For programming details, please refer to my Github repository.

-The information that need to be gathered from the pilot experiment is the proportion of 1’s in callback given that religion is ‘non-Sikh’, P(Y = 1|X = ‘Sikh’), and the proportion of 1’s in callback given that religion is ‘Sikh’, P(Y = 1|X = ‘non-Sikh’), where callback is denoted as Y and religion is denoted as X. Then, the estimated P(Y = 1|X = ‘non-Sikh’) and P(Y = 1|X = ‘Sikh’) from the pilot experiment is inputted to the R function wp.logistic as arguments p0 and p1.
+The information to be gathered from the pilot experiment is the proportion of 1’s in callback given that religion is ‘non-Sikh’, P(Y = 1|X = ‘Sikh’), and the proportion of 1’s in callback given that religion is ‘Sikh’, P(Y = 1|X = ‘non-Sikh’), where callback is denoted as Y and religion is denoted as X. The estimated P(Y = 1|X = ‘non-Sikh’) and P(Y = 1|X = ‘Sikh’) from the pilot experiment is inputted to the R function wp.logistic as arguments p0 and p1.
 A sample code assuming P(Y = 1|X = ‘non-Sikh’) = 0.60, P(Y = 1|X = ‘Sikh’) = 0.50 runs as follows:

 Figure 3: Power analysis plot for logistic regression with significance level of 0.005,

-0.01, 0.05 and 0.1.
+0.01, 0.05 and 0.1

 > wp.logistic(n = 600, p0 = 0.60, p1 = 0.50, alpha = 0.05,